dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 Most of the information is organized and accessible through different data structures, but since the ACPI spec is quite big, and covers so many different components, we focus only on what we need to get the information about the APIC.

-Before proceeding, let's keep in mind that all address described below are physical, so if we we have enabled paging, we need to ensure they are properly mapped in the virtual memory space.
+Before proceeding, let's keep in mind that all addresses described below are physical, so if we we have enabled paging, we need to ensure they are properly mapped in the virtual memory space.

 ### RSDP